 Owning a Phillies suite is a luxury very few people get to enjoy.
 However, those that do choose LuxuryVIPSuites.com when marketing their suite for unused games and events at the stadium.
 Our staff prides itself on handling each suite with the utmost of care, finding a private or professional group to fill the space.
 Email us direct at email@example.com for more information about joining our exclusive suite marketing program.

 Book a Philadelphia Phillies luxury suite today at Citizens Bank Park!

 The city of brotherly love had been snake bitten when it came to championships.
 There hadn’t been a title won in Philadelphia professional sports since the 1983 76ers.
 Dejected fans had become accustomed to heartbreak when it came to their local sports teams.
 That all changed, however, when the Philadelphia Phillies lifted up the city in 2008 with a World Series victory that brought the city to its feet.

 Citizens Bank Park was the scene for the 2008 Fall Classic as the Fightin’ Phils knocked out the Tampa Bay Rays to bring a World Series title to Philadelphia for the first time since 1980.
-The stars of this team, including Cole Hamels, Ryan Howard, Chase Utley, and Jimmy Rollins would permanently etch their names in Phillies lore alongside heroes of the past like Mike Schmidt, Pete Rose, and Steve Carlton from the 1980 championship team.
+The stars of this team, including Cole Hamels, Ryan Howard, Chase Utley, and Jimmy Rollins would permanently etch their names in Phillies lore alongside heroes like Mike Schmidt, Pete Rose, and Steve Carlton from the 1980 championship team.

 Among the most loved players in Philadelphia history are Mike Schmidt, Steve Carlton, Richie Ashburn, Chase Utley, Robin Roberts, Jimmy Rollins, Pete Rose, and Larry Bowa.
 For more information about the Philadelphia Phillies click here.